-What’s in key findings?
-This document summarizes the key findings from this data release including introduction, important results, and key public health actions, and messages for the prevention of MRSA and VRE BSI.
+What is in key findings?
+This document summarizes the key findings including important results, key public health actions, and messages for the prevention of MRSA and VRE BSI.

 What is in the technical notes?
-The Technical Notes contain information on the data sources, definitions, quality assurance and control, data presentation and statistical analyses associated with this data release.
+The Technical Notes contain information on the data sources, definitions, quality assurance and control, data presentation, and statistical analyses associated with this report.

-For more information on MRSA BSI and VRE BSI, see MRSA BSI or VRE BSI Information
+For more information on MRSA BSI and VRE BSI prevention, see MRSA BSI or VRE BSI Information